jasonjoh/java-tutorial/README.md

 ### Add Spring and Apache Tiles ###

 Now let's add the [Spring Framework](http://projects.spring.io/spring-framework/) and [Apache Tiles](http://tiles.apache.org/).
-The Spring Framework will simplify our web app development and give us and MVC-based environment, and Apache Tiles will enable our pages to reuse a standard layout.
+The Spring Framework will simplify our web app development and give us an MVC-based environment, and Apache Tiles will enable our pages to reuse a standard layout.

 In `pom.xml`, add the following lines after the `</build>` line: